 Having a pet as part of your family can bring a level of happiness that only those who own pets will ever get to experience.
-However, we also know how daunting it can be introducing a new member into your family, especially as a first time pet owner, and taking on the responsibilities of caring for our little friends.
+However, we also know how daunting it can be introducing a new member into your family, especially as a first time pet owner.
 That’s why we’ve put together a few simple tips to help make your new pet comfortable and ensure you become the best of friends with no fuss and no stress.

 Make sure the rest of the family is prepared

 Having a pet in the house is a wonderful experience but it also requires a bit of preparation time to make sure everyone understands the responsibilities and jobs that need to be done.
 A few simple things to discuss are:

 - Changing the water bowl